Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 > needed Fortran-compiled libraries.

-Despite being the product of heroic efforts by many very bright people, `numpy.distutils` is generally regarded as a pile of hacks, and has been in minimal maintenance mode for years.
+Despite being the product of heroic efforts by many very bright people, `numpy.distutils` is generally regarded as a bandaid, and has been in minimal maintenance mode for years.
-In many ways, this is what led to the creation of conda.
+This is largely due to fundamental limitations inherent in just running a script (e.g. `setup.py`), without being able to precisely control in advance the conditions under which a package gets built.
 Again from that blog post:

+> [...] `numpy.distutils` replaces most of the innards of `distutils` but is
+> still shackled by the architecture and imperative approach to what should
+> fundamentally be a declarative problem.

+In many ways, this is what led to the creation of conda:

 > Therefore, you can't really address the problem of Python packaging without
 > addressing the core problems of trying to use `distutils` (at least for the